Mike Kelley and Franz West

 May 13–November 26, 2017

 Curated by Christine Macel, Viva Arte Viva is a Biennale designed by and for artists, about the forms they propose, the questions they ask, the practices they develop, and the ways of life they choose.
 The exhibition unfolds over the course of nine chapters, or families of artists, beginning with two introductory realms in the Central Pavilion, followed by seven across the Arsenale through the Giardino delle Vergini.
-Work by Franz West is included.
+Work by Hao Liang and Franz West is included.